snoogans775/quest/README.md

 The Quest was an educational platform that ran from 2012-2016.
 For more information, contact Kevin Fredericks at kfrednv@gmail.com

 #What needs help?
-Any forks are welcome.
-The site was made in vanilla PHP by a novice developer so it requires refactoring
+Any pulls are welcome.
+The site was made in vanilla PHP so everything is right there for you to change.

 #Dependencies:
 PHP 5.3+